KyleighBrown678/Polygons-and-Inheritance/README.md

 This regular hexagon has 6 sides.
 This regular hexagon has sides with lengths [3.0, 3.0, 3.0, 3.0, 3.0, 3.0]
 ```

-   - 3 subclasses:
-      - appropriate methods for finding the area and perimeter
-      - str method: prints properties of the polygon subclass

-You should create an instance of your subclasses and print the details using your str class method.

 ### Helpful Resources if your math has slipped you :):